Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 - `modified_at`

 Searching data is not limited by [token type](https://docs.basistheory.com/#token-types).
 It is entirely driven by the presence of [search indexes](https://docs.basistheory.com/expressions/#search-indexes), which is an array of search index expressions that can be specified within the request when [creating a token](https://docs.basistheory.com/#tokens-create-token).
-Token types have default search indexes, but they can be overridden with custom indexes to fit your use case.
+Some token types have default search indexes, but they can be overridden with custom indexes to fit your use case.

 ## Permissions